Can you make money trading with fundamentals?

 As such I would conclude as follows:

 So, can you make money trading with fundamentals?
 Yes.
-But you have to apply it to specific situations rather than use it as routine strategy.
+But you have to develop the appropriate strategies.

 End